demisto/content/Packs/PrismaCloudCompute/Scripts/PCComputeContainerComplianceIssuesButton/README.md

-This script runs the "prisma-cloud-compute-container-scan-results-list" command for a specific container id and returns details about its compliance issues, if found.
+This script runs the "prisma-cloud-compute-container-scan-results-list" command for a specific container ID and returns details about its compliance issues, if found.
 If any compliance issues found, it will create a new tab in the layout called "Detailed Compliance Issues" showing the issues details.
 Returns the following fields for each compliance ID:
 - Compliance ID
 - Cause